akshatmardia/hairline-tracker/README.md

 ## Data Storage

-All processed images and analysis data are stored locally in the `data` directory.
+All processed images and analysis data are stored locally in the `hairline_data` directory.

 ## Notes